 One interesting thing about the economy is that relatively large numbers of people worked from their home: 37.56% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Overall, Los Alamos’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Los Alamos’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The percentage of adults in Los Alamos who are college-educated is close to the national average for all communities of 21.84%: 20.20% of the adults in Los Alamos have a bachelor's degree or advanced degree.